tikv/website/content/docs/5.1/deploy/monitor/key-metrics.md

 If your TiKV cluster is deployed using TiUP, the monitoring system is deployed at the same time.
 For more details, see [Overview of the TiKV Monitoring Framework](https://pingcap.com/docs/stable/reference/key-monitoring-metrics/overview-dashboard/).

 The Grafana dashboard is divided into a series of sub-dashboards which include Overview, PD, TiKV, and so on.
-You can use various metrics to help you diagnose the cluster.
+You can use various metrics to diagnose the cluster.

-But you can also deploy your own Grafana server to monitor the TiKV cluster, especially when you are going to use TiKV without TiDB.
+At the same time, you can also deploy your Grafana server to monitor the TiKV cluster, especially when you use TiKV without TiDB.
 This document provides a detailed description of key metrics so that you can monitor the Prometheus metrics you are interested in.

 ## Key metrics description